tijovava/tijovava.github.io/about.md

 ---
-layout: default
+layout: page
 title: "About"
+permalink: /about/
 ---

 # About Me

-I am **Dr. Tijo D**, specializing in **Mechanical Engineering** with a focus on **Production Engineering**.
+I am **Dr. Tijo D**, a Mechanical Engineering professional specializing in **Production Engineering** with significant experience in **surface engineering** and **advanced material processing**.

-My research area lies in advanced coating processes, including:
+My work primarily focuses on:

+- In-situ carbide and boride composite coatings
-- Powder suspension Electro-Discharge Coating (EDC)
+- Powder suspension EDC
-- Tungsten Inert Gas (TIG) cladding
+- TIG cladding-based surface modification
-- In-situ carbide/boride composite coating development
+- Welding metallurgy and composite coatings

-I have guided numerous B.Tech and M.Tech academic projects in welding, surface engineering, and machining technologies.

 ---